programminghistorian/ph-submissions/lessons/intro-to-linked-data.md

 Note the spacing of the full point after the last line.
 This is Turtle's way of indicating the end.
 You don't technically have to have the space, but it does make it easier to read after a long string of characters.

-In the above example, lccn:n82011242 represents Macbeth and dc:creator viaf:96994048 represents William Shakespeare.
+In the above example, lccn:n82011242 represents Macbeth; dc:creator links Macbeth to its author; viaf:96994048 represents William Shakespeare.

 Turtle also allows you to list triples without bothering to repeat each URI when you've only just used it.
 Let's add the date when scholars think Macbeth was written, using the Dublin Core attribute-value pair: `dc:created 'YYYY'`: